nickjj/gemshine/README.md

 ## What is gemshine?

-Gemshine recursively searches a given path and reports back both the latest version and your Gemfile's version of each gem you have in that project.
+Gemshine recursively searches a given path for all ruby projects and reports back a table showing the latest version of each gem you have installed in addition the version supplied by that project's Gemfile.

 ### What problem does it solve and why is it useful?